BranchingBad/tryhackme-utils/README.md

 Permissions: Ensure your user has sudo privileges to run this script successfully.

 ## 📄 License:
-Distributed under the GNU GENERAL PUBLIC LICENSE Version 3 See LICENSE for more information.
+Distributed under the GPL-3.0 license See LICENSE for more information.